Graduate School Handbook Part 4 - Registration

 PGR students are considered to be “in term time” for the entirety of their course (until they have submitted their final thesis).

-Further visa information for Tier 4 visa PBS PGRS
+Further visa information for Tier 4/Student route visa PBS PGRs

-Tier 4 Visa PBS students must attend a registration session every year to complete Home Office requirements and PGRs will be informed of these details directly by the UWE Visa Support Team.
+Tier 4 or Student Route visa students must attend a registration session every year to complete Home Office requirements and PGRs will be informed of these details directly by the UWE Bristol Immigration Advice Team.
 Home Office requirements must be satisfied before the annual registration process can be completed.

 General visa advice